Masqiller/AX-12A-ARM-Library/README.md

 - Torque enable/disable functionality
 - Support for both SoftwareSerial and hardware Serial communication
 - Multiple test examples for different control scenarios
+- (for getting id you will need ttl half duplex combiners and lots of things )

 ## Project Structure